trajano/terraform-docker-swarm-aws/README.md

 The `examples/iam-policies` shows the policy JSONs that are used.

 For earlier versions of the module, *S3 Create and Access* was required to store the tokens.
 Tags are used in the current releases to save on S3 costs.
-This method is not deprecated as of yet.
+This method is has been depreacted and removed as of v6.0.0.

 ## Limitations